geom3trik/rfcs/rfcs/ui-layout.md

 ## Motivation

 UI layout involves the positioning and sizing of UI 'elements' within the application window.
 In a declarative UI framework, made popular by modern web frameworks, the user declares what elements should be placed on the screen, with a minimal set of layout properties, and a layout algorithm or system arranges those elements into the final visual output.
-Ideally, layout is done in such a way that the user can declare the size and position of elements in a flexible way so as to accomodate different screen sizes.
-This is esspecially important in the context of a multi-platform application such as a game, but also for an editor which can bve viewed at different resolutions and which could utilise the same layout algorithm.
+Ideally, layout is done in such a way that the user can declare the size and position of elements in a flexible way so as to accommodate different screen sizes.
+This is especially important in the context of a multi-platform application such as a game, but also for an editor which can be viewed at different resolutions and which could utilize the same layout algorithm.

 At the heart of a UI layout algorithm is the concept of a visual tree or hierarchy of elements.
 The document object model (DOM) from the web world is an example of such a tree.
 This concept allows for parenting of UI elements so that the size and position of the parent could affect in some way the sizes and position its children.
-This concept is what allows for a 'flexible' layout system which is able to adapt to different output sceen sizes.
+This concept is what allows for a 'flexible' layout system which is able to adapt to different output screen sizes.

 ## Guide-level explanation